RealIndica/RDRFSR2/README.md

 # FidelityFx Super Resolution 2.0 for Red Dead Redemption 2

  This mod is a library for RDR2 which replaces Nvidia DLSS with AMD FidelityFX Super Resolution 2.0

+## Installation

+* Download the latest release
+* Unzip the contents to your RDR2 executable directory
+* Run RDR2

 ## Compilation